-When " (Make-up) appears on the monitor screen while you are shooting, you can adjust the skin tone and texture of your subject.
+When "( (Make-up) appears on the monitor screen while you are shooting, you can adjust the skin tone and texture of your subject.

-- Make-up can be used with the recording modes listed below.
+- · Make-up can be used with the recording modes listed below.

-Premium Auto Pro
+- Premium Auto Pro

 - Make-up

 - Posing Shot

 - Following BEST SHOT scenes

-Motion Shutter, HS Night Scene Portrait, Make-up BKT, Triple Shot
+Motion Shutter, HS Night Scene Portrait, Triple Shot

 - Selfie Art

 - Instant Movie

+- 1. Touch "��" (Make-up) that appears on the monitor screen.
+This displays the "Smooth Skin" setting screen.

+- 2. Touch the item whose setting you want to change, and then adjust it.